LJMUAstroecology/flirpy/README.md

 ### Installation on ARM (e.g. Raspberry Pi)

-Flirpy works perfectly well and has been tested on the Raspberry Pi.
+Flirpy mostly works well, and has been tested, on the Raspberry Pi.
 If you're building from scratch, you need to install a few things manually.
+Try to use Python 3 if you can.

 It's recommended that you first install the Python dependencies using `pip` in combination with [piwheels](https://www.piwheels.org/).
 For whatever reason, `setuptools` does not find these files, so it will fail if e.g. OpenCV isn't installed already.
 Once you've set up piwheels (it should be automatic on Raspbian if you've installed pip3) run: